A State of Trance

-A State of Trance (often abbreviated as ASOT) is a Dutch trance radio show, hosted by Armin van Buuren and co-producer Ruben de Ronde, that first aired in June 2001.
-It is currently aired weekly every Thursday at 20:00 (CET) and 14:00 (EST) and as of January 2021, ASOT is broadcast by more than 150 stations in 84 countries claiming a weekly listener count surpassing 40 million.
+A State of Trance is a Dutch trance and progressive radio show and event brand founded by Armin van Buuren.
+The radio show first aired on 1 June 2001 and is usually broadcast weekly as a two-hour programme featuring new trance, progressive trance, uplifting trance, vocal trance and progressive house music.

+The programme is hosted by van Buuren with co-host Ruben de Ronde; Ferry Corsten has also appeared as a monthly resident and presenter on the show.
+The brand also includes the A State of Trance record label, annual mix compilations, year-mix releases and festival events.

 ASOT is broadcast as a 2-hour livestream with some stations re-airing the entire stream.
 However, several of its radio affiliates omit the second hour while other stations format the show into two 58-minute segments to make time for local advertising and station branding.